R11Raj/RabbitMQ/readme.md

 ```
 docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:management
 ```
-> RabbitMQ by default runs on port 5672 and its dashboard runs on 15672.
+> RabbitMQ by default runs on port 5672 and its Dashboard runs on 15672.

 - Verify if the docker is running correctly by visiting the site `http://localhost:15672/#/`.
   - The credentials for local development is `guest` for both username and password.